polycube-network/polycube/Documentation/services/pcn-packetcapture/packetcapture.rst

 How to use
 ----------
-The packetcapture service is a transparent service, it can be attached to a cube port.
+The packetcapture service is a transparent service, it can be attached either to a netdev or to a cube port.

 Create the service
 ^^^^^^^^^^^^^^^^^^